Food Assistance Information Fair

 HIP: The Healthy Incentives Program (HIP) gives all SNAP shoppers free produce from enrolled farmers.
 (HIP is funded by the state, we fund the rest.)

 HIP+: When HIP was cut last year, we wanted to find a way to help, so we created our own program, HIP+.
 Shoppers can get an extra $20 every month for produce from any of our vendors.
 No other market has a program like this.
-It took a lot of fundraising to make this program work, but we were glad to do it (you can help with individual donations and business sponsorships).
+HIP funding has been restored, but we’re continuing HIP+ to help local residents get more local produce.

-Mireia Carpio, Market Manager, said, “We have four HIP farmers, and six vendors in the FMNP program.We’re glad to offer so much variety.”
+Mireia Carpio, Market Manager, said, “We have four HIP farmers, and five vendors in the FMNP program.We’re glad to offer so much variety.”

 According to Dr. Suzanne Johannet, president of the Belmont Food Collaborative, “The Food Assistance Information Fair is an essential part of our mission.
-Far too many people are not aware of the food assistance to which they are entitled.
+Far too many people are not aware of the food assistance they can get.
 At the Fair, and at our manager's tent throughout the season, we let people know how to access food assistance and use it to stretch their dollars further.”
 (Belmont Food Collaborative is the parent organization of BFM.)

 “Our second goal is to inform people that food insecurity is a problem in every community, and to emphasize the role that farmers’ markets play in combating it,” said Hal Shubin, Chairperson of the Farmers’ Market Committee